adetolaa99/reminder-app/README.md

 ## Overview

-This project allows users to submit their name, email, and date of birth.
+This project allows users to submit their name, email and date of birth.
 On their birthday, the system automatically sends them a warm, personalized email with a birthday greeting and celebration GIF.

 ## Features

 - User-friendly form for collecting birthday details
-- Stores name, email, and date of birth
+- Stores name, email and date of birth in the database
 - Sends personalized HTML email with text and image
+- Styled HTML emails with emojis and GIFs
 - Fully automated birthday reminders
-- Styled HTML emails with emojis and GIFs
-- Built using **NestJS** and **NodeMailer**

 ## Tech Stack

 - **Backend**: NestJS, TypeScript
 - **Frontend**: HTML, CSS, JS
+- **Database**: MongoDB
 - **Email Service**: Nodemailer

-Built with ❤️ by **Adetola**